 This isn’t the case with disposable lenses.
 These daily-use contacts are designed to be thrown away every night and replaced with a new pair in the morning.
 This ensures that every pair is as fresh as possible and never has the chance to absorb or be coated in irritating solutions.
 They remove the worry you may have about an allergic reaction and go about your day stress-free.

-The main difference between monthly and daily contacts is the width of the lenses.
+The main difference between monthly and daily contacts is the durability of the lenses.
 Monthly lenses are cheaper but more prone to collecting allergens and causing infections.
 Daily contacts should only be worn once to get the most benefits.
 You can switch from daily contacts to glasses in one day with ease.
 It’s rare to be allergic to contacts, but more common to be allergic to contact lens cleaning solutions and products.
 Daily contacts prevent this from happening since they’re only worn once.

 Hardin Valley Eyecare & Optical has been serving Knoxville since 2009.
-Dr. Travis Thompson and Dr. Catherine Abbott specialize in the diagnosis and treatment of a wide array of eye diseases, conditions, and problems and are committed to improving the quality of life in the Knoxville community through enhanced vision.
-Located at 10904 Spring Bluff Way, you can schedule an appointment online or give us a call at (865) 888-0892.
+Located at 10904 Spring Bluff Way, you can schedule an appointment online or call us at (865) 888-0892.